 And while this generally lines up with what Sclater had once claimed, the new evidence puts the notion of an ancient race of Lemurians that evolved into lemurs to rest.
 Mauritia disappeared 84 million years ago, but lemurs didn’t evolve on Madagascar until about 54 million years ago when they swam to the island from mainland Africa (which was closer to Madagascar than it is now).

 Nevertheless, Sclater and some of the other scientists of the mid-1800s were partially right about Lemuria despite their limited knowledge.
 A lost continent didn’t suddenly sink into the Indian Ocean and vanish without a trace.
-But, long ago, there was something there, something now gone forever.
+But, long ago, there was something there, something that is now gone forever.

 After this look at the “lost continent” of Lemuria, uncover the mysteries of the legendary lost cities and sunken cities of the ancient world.
 Then, read up on Atlantis and some of the other greatest mysteries in human history.